MAKOSCAFEE/community/contributors/guide/non-code-contributions.md

   - Editing PR text: release note, statement
 - Events
   - Organizing/helping run Face-to-Face meetings for SIGs/WGs/subprojects
-  - Putting together SIG Intros & Deep-dives for Kubecon
+  - Putting together SIG Intros & Deep-dives for KubeCon/CloudNativeCon

 #### Non-Code Tasks in Primarily-Code roles

 These are roles that are not code-based, but require knowledge of either general coding, or specific domain knowledge of the Kubernetes code base.

 - Documentation